null FBA19B7T0L9D Skip to main content

 19th Nov 2024

 A pivotal moment in this journey was when a president officially declared Thanksgiving Day a national holiday.
-So, what president declared Thanksgiving Day a national holiday?
 Let’s explore the fascinating history behind this declaration and its impact.

 Keynotes

-1. Abraham Lincoln declared Thanksgiving a national holiday in 1863.
+• Abraham Lincoln, the president who declared Thanksgiving Day a national holiday, did so in 1863.

-2. Sarah Josepha Hale’s decades-long campaign influenced Lincoln’s decision.
+• Sarah Josepha Hale’s campaign influenced his decision.

-3. Franklin D. Roosevelt fixed the date as the fourth Thursday of November in 1941.
+• Franklin D. Roosevelt set it as the fourth Thursday in 1941.

 The Roots of Thanksgiving: A Historical Perspective